Princess Anne Middle School Schematic Design Recently Completed.

 The new building will be constructed on the site of the now-vacant old Princess Anne Middle School building, which will be demolished this fall.

-RRMM Architects, BrainSpaces, PAMS, and Virginia Beach City Public Schools completed a vision process with their stakeholder team to begin exploring possibilities for the new PAMS.
-The team toured the existing PAMS so that students could discuss their likes and dislikes of their old school building and offer insight going forward.
+RRMM Architects, BrainSpaces, PAMS, and Virginia Beach City Public Schools completed a visioning process with their stakeholder team to begin exploring possibilities for the new PAMS.
+The team toured the existing PAMS so that students could discuss their likes and dislikes of their existing school building and offer insight going forward with the new building.
 Collaboration among stakeholders resulted in a common set of values that will translate into guiding principles for the planning and design of the new building.

 Guiding principles include:

 - Occupants enjoy a safe, healthy, and nurturing environment.

 - The school environment can adapt to meet varying needs.

 - Innovation is sustained, hands-on is supported, and collaboration is expected.